Lewis Ginter Botanical Garden's Ties to Cycling History

 The UCI World Road Cycling Championships are coming to Richmond, Va., and Lewis Ginter Botanical Garden shares in the excitement of Richmond 2015!

 The Garden has a very special connection with cycling.
 The historic Bloemendaal House on the property was one of the original bicycle or “Wheel Clubs” in the late 1800s.
-The Garden continues to celebrate this unique history with Heritage Weekend in mid-April and special events during the September 2015 event including “From Bicycle Club to Botanical Garden,” an exhibit, and extended hours on select evenings.
+The Garden continues to celebrate this unique history with Heritage Weekend and special events during the Richmond 2015 event including “From Bicycle Club to Botanical Garden,” an exhibit, and extended hours on select evenings.

 More About the Lakeside Wheel Club

 From Lewis Ginter Botanical Garden: 25 Years and Growing written by Frank Robinson and Lynn Kirk:

 “Ginter constructed the Lakeside Wheel Club in 1894 as a gathering place for sports cyclists and socially minded belles.
 Cyclists peddled to the recreational resort along the Missing Link Trail, which paralleled the Boulevard and Hermitage Road, while spectators rode the Lakeside Trolley.
 During the Gay Nineties, Richmonders congregated at the one-story Victorian club house to enjoy freshly made ice cream and charming lakeside views.
 Another fashionable entertainment destination emerged with Ginter’s development of Lakeside Park, now the site of Jefferson-Lakeside Country Club.
 Featuring a zoo and the city’s first public nine-hole golf course, the attraction grew in regional popularity.